netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

               - --ipam
                 citrix-ipam-controller

-     Here is a snippet of a sample Citrix ingress controller YAML file with the IPAM controller argument:
+     Here is a snippet of a sample Netscaler ingress controller YAML file with the IPAM controller argument:

      **Note:** This YAML is for demonstration purpose only and not the full version.
 Always, use the latest version of the YAML and edit as per your requirements.